exploratoria/exploratoria.github.io/exhibits/engineering/rotating-tesseract/readme.md

 \\[ \left[ \frac{x'}{1-w'} \;,\; \frac{y'}{1-w'} \;,\; \frac{z'}{1-w'} \right] \\]

 The transformed vertices are connected by straight geometric structures to finish the visualization.
-This is not completely accurate, since straight-line edges of the original four-dimensional object generally become curves under stereographic projection.
-The shortcut is used here to match visualizations one commonly encounters on the Internet.